‘Tell the truth’: Epstein survivors demand justice in Super Bowl ad

 They have implicated many famous people, from princes to industry leaders, believed to have been part of Epstein’s vast network, including Andrew Mountbatten-Windsor, formerly Prince Andrew, billionaire Elon Musk, Microsoft founder Bill Gates and British politician Peter Mandelson.

+The documents also exposed his close relationship with former Israeli Prime Minister Ehud Barak.
+In an audio recording, Barak tells Epstein he asked Russian President Vladimir Putin that Israel needs one million Russian-speaking immigrants to absorb.
+The files also showed Epstein gave $15,000 to Israeli settlement-building organisation Jewish National Fund.

-Despite this latest disclosure, a group of survivors said some of their alleged abusers “remain hidden and protected”.
+Despite the latest disclosures, survivors have said some of their alleged abusers “remain hidden and protected”.

 The documents were published under the Epstein Files Transparency Act, which President Donald Trump signed into law in November following pressure to make the files public.